Nafari1/Clock/README.md

-# Clock
-widget clock on desktop
+Widget application clock on desktop in Java eclipse.